oncoblocks/centromere/centromere-core/README.md

 	private String gender;
 	private Integer age;
 	private List<Attributes> attributes;

 	public Subject() { };

+	@Override public Integer getId(){ return id; }

 	/* Getters and Setters */

 }

 ```

 The `Model` interface ensures that the entity has a defined primary ID, of the specified type (in this case, a `String` representation of a MongoDB `ObjectID`, and an `Integer` representation of an auto-incremented SQL table ID).
+It is possible to use tables/collections with composite primary key ids.
+To do this, the `ID` generic type in the `Model` implementation should be an array or collection.
 The `@Filterable` annotation identifies the entity class as being a candidate for field-filtering operations in the web services layer.
 The `Attributes` class is a helper class for creating additional sparse key-value pair attributes for the class.

 For MongoDB databases, you can customize how the model classes are persisted by using [Spring Data annotations](http://docs.spring.io/spring-data/data-document/docs/current/reference/html/#mapping-usage-annotations) in your model class.
 By default, persisted models will be created in a collection with the same name as your class, and with the document ID assigned to an attribute with the name `id`, if one exists.